OmniLayer/spec/README.md

 1. Transaction type = 22 for accepting currency trade offer (32-bit unsigned integer, 4 bytes)
 2. Currency identifier you are purchasing = 1 for Mastercoin (32-bit unsigned integer, 4 bytes)
-3. Amount you are purchasing = 130,000,000 (1.30000000 Mastercoins) (64-bit unsigned integer, 8 bytes, should not exceed number available for sale, but if it does, assume buyer is purchasing all of them)
+3. Amount you are purchasing = 130,000,000 (1.30000000 Mastercoins) (64-bit unsigned integer, 8 bytes)

 The reference address should point to the seller's address, to identify whose offer you are accepting.

+If you send an offer for more Mastercoins then are available by the time your transaction gets added to a block your amount bought will automatically adjusted to be the amount still available.
+When a Purchase Offer is sent to an address whos Selling Offer is all sold out the Purchase Offer should be invalidated.

 Note: Make sure your total expenditures on bitcoin transaction fees while accepting the purchase meet the minimum fee requested!